svobodin/zeekr_apk_mod/README.md

 #### Updating system apps (e.g. systemui) - TBD

-Some apps are treated as part of OS, reside at /systems-ext/priv-pp and they can not be easily updated using `adb install` or `adb push`.
+On newer models (007, 001 Restyle) with Zeekr OS 6.x.x Android 12L is used.
+Some apps are treated as part of OS, reside at /systems-ext/priv-pp and they can not be easily updated using `adb install` or `adb push` (unlike Zeekrs OS 5.x.x which is based on Android 9 and the process is easier).

 ### Build and sign APK